Green-backed trogon: Behavior and ecology

 They typically perch upright and motionless.
 Although their flight is fast, they are reluctant to fly any distance.
 Their broad bills and weak legs reflect their diet and arboreal habits.
-Green-backed trogons feed mainly on small fruit, supplemented by arthropods and lizards – slightly more so in the dry season when fruit are scarce, but even then they seems to be among the most frugivorous trogons in their range.
+Green-backed trogons feed mainly on small fruit, supplemented by arthropods and lizards – slightly more so in the dry season when fruit are scarce, but even then they seem to be among the most frugivorous trogons in their range.
 They are consequently more rarely seen to attend mixed-species feeding flocks than other trogons.

 It nests in a termite nest or a hole in a rotten tree.
 The nest is usually if not always built by the female which excavates an upward-sloping tunnel ending in a breeding chamber.
 The nesting season is apparently mainly during the summer months (June–August).
 The clutch is typically two or three white eggs.
 These are incubated for 16–17 days, with a further two weeks to fledging.